jazibobs/jazibobs.github.io/_posts/2022-04-24-days-81-to-90-100daysofcode.md

 date:   2022-04-24 18:15:00 +0800
 ---

-This is my eighth post in the [#100daysofcode](https://www.100daysofcode.com/) challenge series.
+This is my ninth post in the [#100daysofcode](https://www.100daysofcode.com/) challenge series.
 On this page I will detail what I have covered during days 81 to 90.

 A reminder of the rules for the challenge: